puppetlabs/vmfloaty/README.md

 ## Using the Pooler class

+An example of an application using vmfloaty as a library can be seen in [vagrant-vmpooler](https://github.com/briancain/vagrant-vmpooler).

+### Scripting

 If you want to write some ruby scripts around the vmpooler api, vmfloaty provides a `Pooler` and `Auth` class to make things easier.
 The ruby script below shows off an example of a script that gets a token, grabs a vm, runs some commands through ssh, and then destroys the vm.

 ```ruby